prof-rossetti/intro-to-python/notes/clis/chromedriver.md

 ## Troubleshooting

-If you're using `chromedriver` on Mac and you see an error like "chromedriver cannot be opened because the developer cannot be verified", you must first [adjust your security  and privacy settings](https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de) to "Allow Anyway", and afterwards it should work.
+If you're using `chromedriver` on Mac and you see an error like "chromedriver cannot be opened because the developer cannot be verified", see if one of the following remedies works for you:

-If you're using `chromedriver` on Mac and you see an error like "chromedriver cannot be opened because the developer cannot be verified.", you may need to manually tell your computer to [trust chromedriver](https://timonweb.com/misc/fixing-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-unable-to-launch-the-chrome-browser-on-mac-os/).
+  + try [adjusting your security and privacy settings](https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de) to "Allow Anyway", and afterwards it should work.
+  + try telling your computer to [trust chromedriver](https://timonweb.com/misc/fixing-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-unable-to-launch-the-chrome-browser-on-mac-os/): `xattr -d com.apple.quarantine /usr/local/bin/chromedriver`